- Business and Employment»

 How to Take a One Month Cruise Before You Reach Retirement Age

-I recently went on a 28 day cruise and wondered how people on board could take a 4 week cruise before they were officially retired.
+I recently went on a 28-day cruise and wondered how people on board could take a four week cruise before they were officially retired.
 Most of the people on the cruise were old enough to be retired, but I was quite curious about the others.
 During the cruise I started informally interviewing people on board who looked younger than retirement age and here’s what I found:

 Run your Own Business:

 Gretchen S.* from Switzerland has her own business as a physical therapist and takes a long cruise every year by having a colleague take over her clients for that month.
 Her colleague cannot handle all of Gretchen’s clients plus keep her own, so Gretchen gives her only the clients who really need the extra help, and the rest of her clients do exercises on their own to keep up the momentum she has started with them.